MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-credssp.md

 - SQL server queries or updates
 - Locating accounts or computers on a different domain or non-domain joined environment

+## Troubleshooting tips

 If you experience issues with CredSSP, the following troubleshooting tips may help:

 - When running the Create cluster wizard, CredSSP may report an issue if an Active Directory trust isn't established or is broken.
 This results when workgroup-based servers are used for cluster creation.
 In this case, try manually restarting each server in the cluster.

 - When running Windows Admin Center on a server (service mode), make sure the user account is a member of the Gateway administrators group.

-- To enable or disable CredSSP on a particular server, make sure you belong to the Gateway administrators group on that computer.
+- To be able to enable or disable CredSSP on a server, make sure you belong to the Gateway administrators group on that computer.
 For more information, see the first two sections of [Configure User Access Control and Permissions](/windows-server/manage/windows-admin-center/configure/user-access-control#gateway-access-role-definitions).

 ## Next steps